esromneb/MaxMind-GeoIp-Wrapper/README.md

 =
 Please fork and:
  - Cache all returned data
- - Invalidate cache in IP mismatch
+ - Invalidate cache if cached data and current IP mismatch

 License
 =